victorkp/kaiser-gmail-client/README.md

 ### Deleting ###
 Delete the `Delete-this-line` immediately below the email you wish to delete.
 When the file is saved and closed, the email will be deleted.

+## Config ##
+Kaiser is quite customizeable.
+By default, the vi editor is used to read and write emails, however you can tell Kaiser to use whatever editor you prefer.

+Use `kaiser config` and then one of the following commands to change functionality of Kaiser.
+### set-editor ###
+Use `kaiser config set-editor \<EDITOR\>` to change the text editor that Kaiser will invoke when reading and writing emails.
+You can use a terminal-based or a GUI editor - as long as it can write text files, it'll work.
+Example: `kaiser config set-editor vim` or `kaiser config set-editor gedit`.